CenterForOpenScience/osf.io/framework/discourse/README.md

 cd /var/discourse</pre>

 ###Basic Configuration and Running Discourse
 The files in /var/discourse/containers/ describe different Discourse configurations.
-Copy the app.yml file from this directory into that folder.
+Copy the app.yml file from the directory of this readme into that folder.

 In app.yml use nano (or your favorite command line editor) to set `DISCOURSE_HOSTNAME` to the ip address of the virtual machine and `DISCOURSE_DEVELOPER_EMAILS` to your email address.
 It only needs to be a real email address if a real SMTP server is used.